 What are the expectations of members of St. Peter’s?

 The Book of Common Prayer says that the duty of all Christians is to “follow Christ; to come together week by week for corporate worship; and to work, pray and give for the spread of the kingdom of God.”
 The Episcopal Constitutions and Canons specify that to be a voting member of a congregation, one must, for six months prior to a parish election, be a regular worshipper at the parish and a regular contributor to the current expenses of the parish.
 Most members make an annual pledge of financial support to the operating budget during the annual fund campaign or at any time during the year.
 The Rector, Vestry and Annual Fund Leadership Team have adopted the biblical tithe as the goal and ask that each member adopt the same goal.
-To make a pledge or learn more about this spiritual practice, contact the Parish Administrator’s Office (704-749-6142, email@example.com).
+To make a pledge to our current annual fund-raising efforts, you may pledge online or contact the Parish Administrator’s Office (704-749-6142, firstname.lastname@example.org).

 What is a member in good standing?